fjankowsk/meertrig/README.md

 The software is mainly developed for Python 3 (and in particular version 3.7), but Python 2 (e.g. version 2.7) should work fine.

+## Author ##

-For more information feel free to contact: Fabian Jankowski <fabian.jankowski at manchester.ac.uk>
+The software is developed and maintained by Fabian Jankowski.
+For more information, feel free to contact: fabian.jankowski at manchester.ac.uk